Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Reconstruction performance

 The blue dots in Fig.~\ref{fig:rec_compare} represent the distribution of the distance between the reconstructed vertex and the true vertex in a single shower event.
 Figure~\ref{fig:rec_compare_a} and Fig.~\ref{fig:rec_compare_b} respectively show the relationship between this distance and both the shower energy and the vertex position.
 It can be seen that most of the distances can be controlled within 0.6~m, while they deteriorate to approximately 0.8~m only at positions near the edge of the detector ($R$ > 16~m).
 Considering the distance relationship between the muon-induced isotopes and shower vertices (Fig.~\ref{fig:isotopes_to_position}) as described in Section~\ref{sec:showerCharacter}, it can be found that the distance between the reconstructed vertex and true shower vertex is less than the distance between the muon-induced isotopes and true shower vertex.
-This indicates the shower vertex reconstruction algorithm developed in this paper is expected to be applicable for eliminating the muon-induced isotopes background.
-On the other hand, this algorithm exhibits potential for reconstructing double-shower events when selecting PMTs with two peaks to be used during the reconstruction process in the Fig.~\ref{fig:workflow}.
+This suggests the shower vertex reconstruction algorithm developed in this paper can help enhance the capability to suppress muon-induced isotopes background.
+On the other hand, this algorithm have potential for reconstructing double-shower events when selecting PMTs with two peaks to be used during the reconstruction process in the Fig.~\ref{fig:workflow}.
 The black triangles in Fig.~\ref{fig:rec_compare} depict the reconstruction performance of the first shower vertex in a double-shower event.
 The overall reconstruction performance of the first shower vertex in a double shower event is around 1~m.
 Regarding the second shower vertex, it is not shown in the figure and its reconstruction performance is affected by interference from the first shower vertex, leading to instability.
 Therefore, further analysis and investigation are required in the future.